Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 EAA — Complete recovery & growth

-Together, they help you push harder, recover faster, and stay consistent, the three pillars of long-term performance.
+Together, they help you push harder, recover faster, and stay consistent — the three pillars of long-term performance.

-🧠 References:
+🧠 References

 -

 Newsholme, P. et al. (2003).
 Glutamine metabolism in immune cells: impact on function.
-Journal of Nutrition.

 -